A Fish Out of Water

 Chen Hong Yi thinks he’s doing a good job of making American culture a part of him.

 It’s all for the better, he thinks, particularly when he’s going to be living here for an indefinite time to come.
 And it helps that he quite loves it—all the uninhibited luxuriation, as if he could rule the world if he so much as asked for it.

 And it’s easy.
-Except, maybe, where his race is concerned, and everyone decides they know him before they’ve met him.
+Except, maybe, when everyone decides they know him from a single look.
 But hey, he knows how to take a joke.
 All the same, he does his best to bury his accent under borrowed vocabulary and intonation.
 Within a year he speaks like a real Bostonian, keeping his memory of his homeland where no one will ever find it and use it to their advantage.

 The bustle peaks at around nine-thirty.
 They’ve made two-thirds of the frats’ cups, and the frats have taken out half of their own, but Hong Yi hasn’t had a drop and it’s his turn to throw.

 Everyone’s a little addled by now, so they invite him forward with rowdy chants.
-With a smirk Hong Yi tests the weight of the ball, syrupy with beer both dried and not.
+With a smirk Hong Yi tests the weight of the ball, syrupy with alcohol both dried and not.

 He throws.
 The speakers are booming and the lights are getting lower.
 The table legs echo the strain they feel.